andrey551/lisp-compiler-simulator/note2.md

 I : Mode(2bit)

 1. 0-addressing instruction
-    1.1 RET(00001) transfers the contents of ra(address that program counter lies on) to the PC(program counter).
+    1.1 RET(00001) transfers the contents of rbx(address that program counter lies on) to the PC(program counter).
     1.2 NOP(00000) do nothing
     1.3 HALT(11111) end program
     1.4 DI(11001) start interrupt